-CPU time to complete the Pareto front using the aggregated function approach and mathematical programming (solution marked with the $\circ$ ) was around 5 seconds.
+CPU time to complete the Pareto front using the aggregated function approach and mathematical programming (solution marked with the $\bigcirc$ ) was around 5 seconds.
 This time is obtained with the sum of the CPU time required to obtain each of the five solutions on the Pareto front, not considering the time required to change the weight coefficients.
-Besides, the average CPU time required by MDQL to define the Pareto Front presented in Figure 6 was around 8 seconds.
-Considering that the Pareto Front obtained by MDQL contains 13 solutions and if we extrapolate the time taken by the mathematical approach, it will require 13 seconds for the same number of solutions found by MDQL.
+Besides, the average CPU time required by MDQL to define the Pareto front presented in Fig. 6 was around 8 seconds.
+Considering that the Pareto front obtained by MDQL contains 13 solutions and if we extrapolate the time taken by the mathematical approach, it will require 13 seconds for the same number of solutions found by MDQL.